Skip to main content

 (Research Salary Scales - University of Galway)

-Closing date for receipt of applications is 17:00 (Irish Time) on 23rd of June, 2025.
+Closing date for receipt of applications is 17:00 (Irish Time) on 30th September 2025.
 It will not be possible to consider applications received after the closing date.

-• Read more about Postdoctoral Researcher Health Promotion-College of Medicine Nursing and Health Sciences (1 FTE) 011158
+• Read more about Postdoctoral Researcher – ‘STEMMA'-School of English, Media, and Creative Arts 011345

 Document